rebeccalawton/Resume-Projects/README.md

 # Resume-Projects
-Compilation of projects I'd like employers to have access to on my resume
+Compilation of projects I'd like employers to have access to on my resume.